johnnyh209/Configuring-DHCP/README.md

 4. **Server Roles:** Select `DHCP Server`
 5. **Features:** There is no need to select anything on this page.
 Simply click `Next`
 6. **DHCP Server:** Read the text and click `Next`
-7. **Confirmation:** Go through the summary of what you have configured and install the DHCP feature.
+7. **Confirmation:** Go through the summary of what you have configured and install the DHCP feature

 ![2  Click Next](https://github.com/johnnyh209/Configuring-DHCP/assets/33064730/133725c4-a8c7-4d27-96ed-b4ff73e79cf2)
 ![3  Click next](https://github.com/johnnyh209/Configuring-DHCP/assets/33064730/0fcc4d46-a71f-491f-a0e5-8dc9e3f151e2)